 In collaboration with Dr. Sun Kwok (Hong Kong University), he has used data from the Infrared Astronomical Satellite (IRAS) to identify candidate PPNs on the basis of their large infrared excesses due to circumstellar dust.
-These have been the subject of follow-up studies using telescopes in Hawaii (CFHT,UKIRT,IRTF,Gemini), Arizona (KPNO), Chile (CTIO), and more recently the Hubble Space Telescope (HST) and Infrared Space Observatory (ISO).
+These have been the subject of follow-up studies using ground-based telescopes in Hawaii (CFHT,UKIRT,IRTF,Gemini), Arizona (KPNO), Chile (CTIO), and also space-based Hubble Space Telescope (HST), Infrared Space Observatory (ISO), and Spitzer Space Telescope.
 Spectacular high-resolution images of several bipolar PPN have been obtained with HST (see below).

 A program to study the light variations of PPN is being carried out at the Valparaiso Univ.
 Observatory, with undergraduates actively participating in this research.

 Prof. Hrivnak has also been involved in the study of binary star systems.
 By combining spectroscopic and photometric observations, he has determined the fundamental properties (mass, size, luminosity, temperature) of a number of these interacting binary stars.